Myers

 Myers came to AAE in June 2023 with Maia, Portia, and Whiskey after the passing of their owner.

-We were told Myers is a 12-16 year old Quarter Horse, and he was a riding horse at one time.
-We'll have a better idea of his age after his dental appointment next week.
-Once at AAE, Myers was also started on an alfalfa diet (consistent with UCD’s protocol for refeeding malnourished horses).
+We were told Myers was a 12 year old Quarter Horse, and he was a riding horse at one time.
+We'll have a better idea of his age after his dental.
+Once at AAE, Myers was started on an alfalfa diet (consistent with UCD’s protocol for refeeding malnourished horses).
+Myers was all-in-all pretty easy to handle, but he was pushy with his head and an occasional shoulder.
+He loaded willingly.
+Once in the trailer, we put an empty stall between him and Whiskey before loading Whiskey.
+The two guys traveled well back to AAE.

 In general, there is a lot of activity around AAE including foot traffic in and out of paddock/pasture areas, mucking with wheelbarrows, grooming and care activities, weekly farrier visits.
 There are resident dogs, cats, pigs, cows, and mini horses, as well as various wildlife including frequent turkeys, squirrels, deer, and coyotes in and around paddock/pasture areas.
 AAE is situated on the corner of a busy road with high speed vehicles, trucks, and sirens.
 Tractors are used in and around pasture/paddock areas, trucks deliver feed, and a squeeze is occasionally used for unloading hay.
 Horses at AAE are accustomed to a more active environment as opposed to a quiet/sterile environment.

-We were told Myers is a 12-16 year old Quarter Horse, and he was a riding horse at one time.
-We'll have a better idea of his age after his dental appointment next week.
-Once at AAE, Myers was also started on an alfalfa diet (consistent with UCD’s protocol for refeeding malnourished horses).
+We were told Myers was a 12 year old Quarter Horse, and he was a riding horse at one time.
+We'll have a better idea of his age after his dental.
+Once at AAE, Myers was started on an alfalfa diet (consistent with UCD’s protocol for refeeding malnourished horses).
+Myers was all-in-all pretty easy to handle, but he was pushy with his head and an occasional shoulder.
+He loaded willingly.
+Once in the trailer, we put an empty stall between him and Whiskey before loading Whiskey.
+The two guys traveled well back to AAE.

 In general, there is a lot of activity around AAE including foot traffic in and out of paddock/pasture areas, mucking with wheelbarrows, grooming and care activities, weekly farrier visits.
 There are resident dogs, cats, pigs, cows, and mini horses, as well as various wildlife including frequent turkeys, squirrels, deer, and coyotes in and around paddock/pasture areas.
 AAE is situated on the corner of a busy road with high speed vehicles, trucks, and sirens.
 Tractors are used in and around pasture/paddock areas, trucks deliver feed, and a squeeze is occasionally used for unloading hay.
 Horses at AAE are accustomed to a more active environment as opposed to a quiet/sterile environment.